neondatabase/website/content/docs/guides/liquibase-workflow.md

 - A Neon account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A Neon project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - Liquibase requires Java.
 To check if you have Java installed, run `java --version`.
 If not, refer to the installation instructions for your operating system.
 - An installation of Liquibase.
-For instructions, refer to [Manage schema changes with Liquibase](/docs/guides/liquibase) for installation instructions.
+For instructions, refer to [Get started with Liquibase and Neon](/docs/guides/liquibase) for installation instructions.

 ## Initialize a new Liquibase project